Retire by stateFigures verified May 31, 2026

 Rural areas can mean long drives for care

-Outside Albuquerque and Santa Fe, much of New Mexico is rural, and some counties have few local doctors or hospitals.
-The state even runs a tax credit to attract health care workers to rural areas, which signals how thin coverage can be in some places.
+Outside Albuquerque and Santa Fe, much of the state is rural, and some counties have few local doctors or hospitals.
+The state runs a tax credit just to pull health care workers into rural areas.
+That tells you how thin coverage gets in some places.

 New Mexico Department of Health